Search Ask the Dietitian

-A healthy, balanced eating plan that follows the recommendations of the Food Guide Pyramid is the first key to defending your body against allergic reactions.
+A healthy, balanced eating plan that follows the recommendations of the My Plate is the first key to defending your body against allergic reactions.
 A healthy body is more resistant to attack, whereas stress, poor food choices, insufficient sleep, emotional trauma and infection can predispose your body to allergic reactions.
 More specifically, vitamin C and vitamin E can help protect your body.

 Vitamin C will boost your immune system and is found in

 Thirteen years ago I became allergic to cantaloupe.
 I had eaten it all my life so it took awhile to find out what was making me sick.
 By sick, I mean vomiting, diarrhea and cold sweats.
 About seven years ago bananas did the same thing, three years ago it was watermelon.
 Now there are three fruits I have always eaten that I am afraid to eat.
 Each time I got sick, it was more violent and quicker.

 My question is this.
 Will I always have to avoid these foods?
 Do they have something in common with other foods I should avoid?
 Is it possible to outgrow these allergies?
 Would it be a good idea to try just a little bit of one of them?
 I am trying to lose weight so these fruits would be a nice addition to my diet.
 I appreciate any help or suggestions you can offer on the matter.

 How soon after you eat any of these fruits do you experience symptoms?
 How did you associate your symptoms with these specific fruits?